 Salamanders and newts are some of the most popular amphibian pet species in the world for several reasons.
 They are generally easy to care for, have basic housing requirements, and are incredibly interesting animals.
 There are over 650 different species of salamanders and newts, and like almost all amphibians, they spend most, if not all, of their lives in water.

 Salamanders and newts have much in common, but there are important distinctions.
 All newts are salamanders but not all salamanders are newts!
-All newts are a type of salamander, but they typically have webbed feet and paddle-like tails that are ideal for living in water.
+Newts have webbed feet and paddle-like tails that are ideal for living in the water.
 Salamanders are most adapted to living on land, with longer, rounded tails and developed toes that are evolved for efficiently digging in the soil.
 In general, salamanders that spend most of their time in water are referred to as newts.

 Do Newts and Salamanders Make Good Pets?

 While newts and salamanders make great pets from an observatory point of view, they are not partial to being handled and can be described as “hands-off pets.”
 They have extremely delicate skin that can easily be damaged with handling, which can cause potential infections from bacteria.

 They are generally easy animals to care for but have specific requirements.
 Because they spend most of their time in the water, they need to have clean water in their tank that is free from any pollutants, and their water temperature cannot be too warm, or it can result in a weakened immune system and increased susceptibility to infections.
 It’s also important to note that they are mostly nocturnal, so you’ll only see them active at night.